LPN to BSN Program

-Deadlines (applicants must be accepted and enrolled by the following dates to start in that semester)
+Deadlines: Applicants must be accepted and enrolled by the following dates to start in that semester: Fall Semester: June 1 and Spring Semester: November 1.

-Southwestern Oklahoma State University Licensed Practical Nurse (LPN) to Bachelor of Science in Nursing (BSN) completion track is for current unencumbered licensed practical nurses who have graduated with a degree or diploma from a state-approved nursing program.
+Southwestern Oklahoma State University’s Licensed Practical Nurse (LPN) to Bachelor of Science in Nursing (BSN) completion track is for current unencumbered licensed practical/vocational nurses who have graduated with a degree or diploma from a state-approved nursing program.
 The LPN student may receive advance standing articulation hours of up to 30 hours of credit.

 All LPN students must meet University admission requirements.
 The BSN curriculum builds upon previous nursing and general education course work.
 The program is designed to support educational mobility and to strengthen professional growth and leadership abilities of nurses who already have a foundation in the profession.

-Application to the program can be made by any LPN-licensed graduate by filling out the online application.
+Application to the program can be made by any LPN-licensed student.
 The criteria for admission to the nursing LPN-to-BSN program include a retention GPA of 2.50 (on a 4.0 scale) for all previous college/university work.
 Applications will be retained only for the application cycle in which they were initiated.
 The LPN must complete the BSN degree within five years following the acceptance into university.

 Advance Standing Credit for Licensed Practical Nurses